 In 2016, Dr. Kenney published a book, Pet Health Insurance: A Veterinarian’s Perspective, available from Amazon.
 An edition updated in 2021 is available on Apple Books.

-Dr. Kenney’s book covers pet insurance in somewhat greater detail than Dr. Wilkerson’s tutorial and is well worth reading if you want to develop an even deeper understanding of multiple aspects of pet insurance before settling on the company and policy that’s best for you and your pet.
+Dr. Kenney’s book covers pet insurance in somewhat greater detail than Dr. Wilkerson’s tutorial and is well worth reading if you want to develop an even deeper understanding of multiple aspects of pet insurance before settling on the company and policy best for you and your pet.
 Both the print and the digital editions of the book have links connecting you to additional resources.

 Dr. Kenney maintains a blog with posts dating back to 2009 at the Your Pet Insurance Guide website.
 As host of The Pet Insurance Guide Podcast since 2012, he has interviewed founders and executives from many of the industry’s leading companies.